TIBCOSoftware/snappydata/README.md

 > We recommend downloading the _onTime airline_ data for 2007-2015 which is about 52 million records.
 With the above data set (1 million rows) only about third of the time is spent in query execution engine and  sampling is unlikely to show much of any difference in speed.

 The following DDL creates a sample that is 3% of the full data set and stratified on 3 columns.
-The commonly used dimensions in your _Group by_ and _Where_ make up the _Query Column Set_ (strata columns).
+The commonly used dimensions in your _Group by_ and _Where_ clauses make up the _Query Column Set_ (strata columns).
 Multiple samples can be created and queries executed on the base table are analyzed for appropriate sample selection.

 ```sql
 CREATE SAMPLE TABLE AIRLINE_SAMPLE